Buffalo shooting: Sites yank videos faster, but not by much

 Police said the suspected gunman, identified as Payton Gendron, of Conklin, New York, shot 11 Black and two white victims in a Buffalo supermarket, echoing a deadly attack in a German synagogue that was also streamed on Twitch in October 2019..

-Twitch is popular among video game players and has played a key role in boosting the spread of competitive video gaming, also called “esports.”
+Twitch is popular among video game players and has played a key role in boosting the spread of esports.
 A company spokesperson said the company has a “zero-tolerance policy” against violence.
-So far, the company hasn’t revealed details around the user page or the live stream, including how many people were watching it.
+So far, the company hasn’t revealed details around the user page or the livestream, including how many people were watching it.
 The spokesperson said the company has taken the account offline and is monitoring any others who might rebroadcast the video.

 But Margrethe Vestager, who is an executive vice-president of the European Commission, also said it would be a stiff challenge to stamp out such broadcasts completely.